Build

 So, what is an “action”?

 An action is performed when an event is triggered and will send the event data to a remote endpoint.
-The catalog of actions is growing but, at launch, includes webhooks, Amazon SQS and Amazon Kinesis.
+The catalog of actions is extensive, including webhooks, Amazon SQS, Amazon Kinesis, S3, Apache Kafka, and more.
 All actions will send your data outside of PubNub to a third-party system that you control for additional processing.

 That feels like a lot of data.